Register with AccessAbility Services

-If you have a diagnosed disability, medical condition and/or a mental health condition, Curtin’s Disability Services can provide assistance.
+If you have a diagnosed disability, medical condition and/or a mental health condition, Curtin’s AccessAbility Services can provide assistance.

 Who can receive assistance?

-You’re eligible for assistance if you have a disability or medical condition that is diagnosed by a doctor or other qualified health service provider, and it affects your studies.
-See what is a disability? for the definition of a disability as well as common disabilities seen at university.
+You’re eligible for assistance if you have a disability, mental health or medical condition that is diagnosed by a doctor or other qualified health service provider, and it affects your studies.
+See what is a disability? for the definition of a disability as well as common disabilities encountered at university.

-Make an appointment with a disability advisor to discuss your situation and requirements.
-Phone appointments are available if you can’t attend the Bentley campus.
+Make an appointment with an AccessAbility advisor to discuss your situation and requirements.

-Please advise us if you have any specific needs for the appointment, such as accessible parking, information in an alternative format or an Auslan interpreter.
+Please advise us if you have any specific needs for the appointment, such as information in an alternative format or an Auslan interpreter.

-If you require disability support and ‘reasonable adjustments’ you must provide a letter or statement from an appropriately qualified health professional or a completed Health Professional’s Report form [.pdf 146kb] which provides information about your disability or medical condition and how it impacts on your studies.
+If you require disability support and ‘reasonable adjustments’ you must provide a letter or statement from an appropriately qualified health professional or a completed Health Professional Report form [.pdf 220kb] which provides information about your disability or medical condition and how it impacts on your studies.
 All documentation must be provided in English.

 Appropriately qualified health professionals include: